-Backfill will occur from the bottom upward.
-Material will be placed in lifts according to the predominant material type within the lift (either greenstone overburden or imported fill).
+Backfill will occur from the bottom upward and placed in a series of lifts.
 Adequate compaction will be achieved by truck and dozer traffic, as the lifts are advanced.
-The final backfilled surface will slope at 2 percent toward the east end of the south wall, which is the lowest area of the surrounding topography.
+Compaction is not required for the end use but is typically employed in practice by the loading imposed by the heavy hauling equipment and heavy, tracked vehicles.
+Backfill will become compacted after two to five passes with a truck or dozer.
+The final backfilled surface will slope at 3:1 toward the south, which is the lowest area of the surrounding topography.